fischa/aerleon/docs/user/generators/aruba.md

 * for common keys see [common.md](common.md)

-* _destination-port::_ One or more service definition tokens
-* _verbatim::_ this specifies that the text enclosed within quotes should be rendered into the output without interpretation or modification.
+* _verbatim_: this specifies that the text enclosed within quotes should be rendered into the output without interpretation or modification.
 This is sometimes used as a temporary workaround while new required features are being added.

 ## Sub Tokens